Archway Community Services stands by its June 15th statement of support on the Black Lives Matter movement.

 The Archway Diversity Education program participates in provincial and national funded networks and initiatives to carry out projects and act as an educational and support resource within our community.
 We work with organizations, businesses and agencies to develop and deliver training as well as work alongside individuals who feel discriminated against through the process of reporting racism and seeking resolution to their issues.
 We are supported in this work not only by our funders but also community stakeholders who come together to make our community a safe and equitable place to live in.

 For more information, check out the websites for the Archway Diversity Education program, Fraser Valley Human Dignity Coalition, Abbotsford Local Immigration Partnership, Resilience BC communities, and the Race Relations in Canada 2019 Survey.
-You can also reach out to Diversity Education staff members, Alison Gutrath or Natalia Deros, at 604-859-7681 Ext: 270.
+You can also reach out to Diversity Education staff members at 604-859-7681 Ext: 270.

 On behalf of Archway,